Unico: Unico (ユニコ, Yuniko)

 A baby unicorn that has the ability to spread happiness to everyone.
 Due to angering the gods over his ability to spread happiness and love, Unico's memories are frequently erased by The West Wind and transported to different locations and time periods to avoid being detected by the Night Wind and other gods (Venus in the manga and reboot series).

 Unico is kind-hearted toward others, even the antagonists and villains he encounters in the original manga and other appearances in media.
 He gains special powers when someone truly loves him, such as extending his horn and using it as a weapon, flight, casting spells, and transforming into a winged unicorn.
 In the manga, he was the pet to Psyche, the Goddess of Soul who formed an intense love with each other.
 Unico and Psyche's love enrages Venus, who tries to separate them so she can regain her status, believing their happiness as the root of her beauty.
 When reuniting with his parents and siblings in the "Hometown Visit" chapter.
 Unico's parents reveal that he was their first child and that they let him stay with Psyche due to her caring for the unicorn.

+When Unico feels truly loved by someone, he has the ability to transform into "A Mighty Unicorn" which depicts him as a grown unicorn.
+He typically uses this during moments of great danger or times of urgency.
+In this form, he has the ability to use stronger powers (such as growing huge) and moving as fast as a regular horse.
+Unico's Mighty Unicorn form maintains his original blue fur and pink colored hair/mane in the manga and reboot series.
+The 1979 pilot maintains Tezuka's original design of his adult form but keeps his black/grey colored mane based on Unico's earlier appearances in the manga.
+In the Sanrio films and 2000 short film, Unico's Mighty Unicorn form is redesigned where his entire body is colored white and silver.